Your Essential Guide to Crabs

-Let’s begin with red king crab (Paralithodes camtschaticus), one of the largest and most impressive crabs in the world.
+Let’s begin with the Red King Crab (Paralithodes camtschaticus), one of the largest and most impressive crabs in the world.
 These huge crabs have an interesting ancestry, and are now believed to be related to hermit crabs, of all things.

-They are caught off the Alaskan coast in the Fall and early Winter, and as anybody who has ever seen The Deadliest Catch knows, that time of year can have the worst storms and most dangerous weather.
-Owing to a very limited quota and short fishing season, these boats are forced to take dangerous risks, and coupled with very high consumer demand makes Red King Crab some of the most extravagant and expensive crabs in the world.
+They are caught off the Alaskan or Norwegian coast in the Fall and early Winter, and as anybody who has ever seen The Deadliest Catch knows, that time of year can have the worst storms and most dangerous weather.
+Owing to a very limited quota and short fishing season, these boats are forced to take dangerous risks, and coupled with very high consumer demand makes red king crab some of the most extravagant and expensive crabs in the world.

 The flavor is sweet, moist, rich and succulent.
 They have a beautiful look as well, the flesh is snow white with streaks of pink and with a delicate texture.